expo/expo/packages/expo-yarn-workspaces/README.md

 #### symlinks

-Sometimes a node module must be located in the project's `node_modules` folder for things to work properly.
-Using the `workspaces.symlinks` string array you can define a list of packages that should be linked on install.
+Sometimes an npm package must be located in the project's `node_modules` folder for things to work properly.
+Using the `workspaces.symlinks` string array you can define a list of packages to symlink under the project's `node_modules` folder after installing the workspaces' dependencies.